Learn the different stages of development - physical, social, emotional, brain, speech and hearing.

 Social and emotional development

-Right from the beginning, babies interact with people around them to express their feelings and communicate their needs.
+From birth, babies interact with people around them expressing their feelings and communicating their needs.

 As babies grow into toddlers they get better at this but still need help.
 Part of your role as a parent is to guide and teach them as they express their emotions and develop their social skills.